Germany has shown strong leadership on global health through its G7 and G20 presidencies

 BMZ’s health division leads on policy development

 BMZ drives the development of strategies for German development policy, including on global health.
-Within BMZ, the division on ‘Health and Population Policy’ is responsible, and as of September 2016 is led by Heiko Warnken.
+Within BMZ, the division on ‘Health and Population Policy’ is responsible and is led by Heiko Warnken.
 It is part of the Directorate-General ‘Global Issues – Sector Policies and Programmes’, led by Ingrid-Gabriela Hoven.

 - BMF; Bundeshaushaltsplan 2017 - Einzelplan 23; 2017 (in German)

 - BMZ; Development Policy as Future-Oriented Peace Policy - The German Government's 15th Development Policy Report; 2017

 - BMZ; Development policy-related results of the G20 Summit; 2017